Addict-Lily/flutter_learning_app/README.md

 # Flutter Course Practice App

-This repository contains my practice code while following the course:
+This repository contains my Flutter practice work based on a structured beginner-to-intermediate course.

-**Flutter Course for Beginners – 37-hour Cross Platform App Development Tutorial**

-The purpose of this project is learning Flutter fundamentals, widgets, navigation, state management, and basic app architecture through hands-on examples.
+The goal of this project is to build a solid foundation in Flutter by focusing on core concepts such as widgets, navigation, state management, and basic app architecture through hands-on examples.

 ---

-## What I’m Learning
+## What I’m learning

 - Flutter & Dart fundamentals
 - Widgets and UI composition
 - Navigation and routing
 - State management basics
-- Working with forms and user input
+- Forms and user input
 - Local and remote data concepts
 - Basic animations

 ---

-## Tech Stack
+## Tech stack

 - Flutter
 - Dart
 - Material UI

 ---

-## Notes
+## Project status

+🚧 Work in progress
 This is a learning repository.
-The code will evolve as I progress through the course and experiment with features.
+The code will evolve as I progress and experiment with new features.

 ---

-## Author

-Svetlana Ceca S

-Flutter learner focused on building practical apps and a solid foundation.

----

-## How to Run
+## How to run

 ```bash
 flutter pub get